Saw-Kyaw-Myint/next-configuration/README.md

 ### Starting the Development Server

-Run the following command in the `comjou-smart-world_node` container to start the development server ([http://localhost:3000](http://localhost:3000)).
+Run the following command in the `metateam-smart-world_node` container to start the development server ([http://localhost:3000](http://localhost:3000)).

 ```bash
 $ npm run dev